 Signs of pregnancy in cats

 When a cat becomes pregnant, she will begin to show signs of pregnancy in both appearance and behavior.
 If your cat goes into heat every two weeks but suddenly stops and has swollen nipples that become red in color (sometimes called "pinking up"), this might indicate that she is expecting kittens.

-During the fourth week of her pregnancy, her abdomen expands with the developing kittens; she gains more weight as her appetite greatly increases.
-Your cat may also vomit during her pregnancy or show overt signs of affection to both you and other animals in the home.
+During the fourth week of pregnancy, her abdomen expands with the developing kittens.
+The pregnant queen experiences a markedly increased appetite and weight gain.
+Your cat might also vomit during her pregnancy (a pregnancy sign that's similar to morning sickness in humans) or show overt signs of affection to both you and other animals in the home.
 You can actually feel the developing fetuses in your cat's abdomen about 26 to 35 days into the pregnancy.

-Prepare for the birth of the kittens by putting together a cardboard box lined with blankets or newspapers that your cat can give birth in and nest with the kittens.
-Place the box in a quiet area of your home that the cat has free access to.
-Allow her to go to the box when ready and monitor her labor, which usually lasts about six hours, Do not disturb or move her during this time.
+Prepare for the birth of the kittens by putting together a cardboard box lined with blankets or newspapers in which your cat can give birth and nest with the kittens.
+Place the nesting box in a quiet area of your home to which the cat has free access.
+Allow her to go to the box when ready and monitor her labor, which usually lasts about six hours.
+Do not disturb or move her during this time.

 Possible medical complications for pregnant cats